kdogz9/FGCT4007Framework/README.md

 Chewy Bubble Font | dafont.com (s.d.)
 At: https://www.dafont.com/chewy-bubble.font (Accessed  17/05/2025).

-The following assets were created or modified with the use of GPT 4o:
+The following assets were created or modified with the use of Voice Typer 4.7.4:

 - Development Journal.html